solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/README.md

 They are also interested to learn what new capabilities Azure provides that might help them to document and explain the models that are created to non-data scientists or might accelerate their time to creating production ready, performant models.

+Finally, they would like to be able to easily create dashboards that summarize the alerts generated so they can observe the solution in operation.

 ## Target audience
 -	Data Engineers